yamnihcg/SAGBVisualizations/README.md

 # SAGBVisualizations
-A Collection of Data Visualizations for Sports Analytics Articles.
+A Collection of Sports Analytics Data Visualizations.